CodeYourFuture/syllabus-archive/html-css/lesson1.md

 > Exercise: Get together in pairs and select a "leader".
 The leader should fork [this repository](https://github.com/CodeYourFuture/first-git-conflict) to their GitHub account.
 The other person should then fork the leader's repository.
 Both students should then clone their own personal forks locally.

 Now that you have the project set up on your computer, you need a place to safely make changes without effecting the common code base.
-To do this, we'll navigation to our project in the Terminal and create a new branch:
+To do this, we'll navigate to our project in the Terminal and create a new branch:

 ```
 cd <your-project-directory>
 git checkout -b my-first-branch
 ```

-Now when you commit changes on this branch, your changes will be saved separately from the common code base.
+When you commit changes on this branch, your changes will be saved separately from the common code base.
 This way both team members can make changes at the same time.

 > Exercise: Add your name and a sentence about yourself to the `index.html` file.
 Then `git add` and `git commit` to commit to your personal branch.